MISUSE: buying cream chargers as a source of Laughing Gas

 - #Accidental Inhalation of laughing gas by Hospital Staff

 - #Permanent DNA Mutations

 Nitrous Oxide can cause Oxygen Deprivation

-As many members of modern society search for new ways to experience the high that a great number of drugs can give them, anesthetics are becoming more popular to people who use them for this purpose.
-The use of nitrous oxide in this manner is becoming more popular even though it does not possess the strength that other anesthetics contain.
+As many members of modern society search for new ways to experience the high that a great number of drugs can give them, anaesthetics are becoming more popular to people who use them for this purpose.
+The use of nitrous oxide in this manner is becoming more popular even though it does not possess the strength that other anaesthetics contain.
 Perhaps it is because of its relative weakness that it is not considered by abusers to be as significant a risk as other pharmaceuticals and analgesics - but they are confusing weakness of affect with lower risk levels, which is not a correct correlation.
-Although it is weak by some standards it can still produce feelings of euphoria and dramatically affect the behavior of a user.
+Although it is weak by some standards it can still produce feelings of euphoria and dramatically affect the behaviour of a user.

 However, one of the side effects of using nitrous oxide in this way could see the user suffer brain damage.
 The reason for this is that when it is inhaled if it is not controlled and mixed with at least twenty percent oxygen, the oxygen content of the blood is greatly reduced and this triggers a medical condition known as hypoxia.
-To achieve the behavioral effect that many crave, larger amounts of nitrous oxide have to be inhaled at the expense of the essential oxygen that everyone relies upon to exist.
+To achieve the behavioural effect that many crave, larger amounts of nitrous oxide have to be inhaled at the expense of the essential oxygen that everyone relies upon to exist.
 The brain damage that could follow this action is irreversible.
 When Nitrous is used in a controlled and professional medical environment it is always administered with oxygen - which is why it is often referred to as "gas and air".
 It only takes one case of hypoxia to cause permanent brains damage.

 Death by asphyxiation